-Employees and companies are expanding the places in which and the types of machines on which they need to read their electronic mail.
-For a variety of reasons, it is not convenient to run a full mail transfer system using SMTP on these systems.
+The number and variety of computer systems at company sites today is expanding rapidly and, for a variety of reasons, it is not convenient to run a full mail transfer system using SMTP on these systems.
 The Post Office Protocol Version 3 (POP3) is one of the protocols that allow a workstation to access a mail server.
 The POP3 proxy included with the Gauntlet Firewall allows administrators to selectively allow outside hosts to exchange mail with a POP3 mail server through the firewall.
 The POP3 server must use APOP for authenticating the user.